-1. If you attend a CAP school, you should apply through UCAS Progress according to the internal timescales set by your school and no later than Thursday 12th January 2017, our deadline date.
+How to apply 1.
+If you attend a CAP school, you should apply through UCAS Progress according to the internal timescales set by your school and no later than Wednesday 10th January 2018, our deadline date.

 The UCAS Progress online system is also available to some other schools, including: